jcaballeroramos/cinematic-multiangle-system/README.md

 <instruction>
 Analyze the entire composition of the input image.
 Identify ALL key subjects present.

-Generate a cohesive 3x3 grid showing the SAME SUBJECT at the SAME SIZE in frame, but photographed with 9 DIFFERENT FOCAL LENGTHS.
-The visual difference between each panel must be DRAMATIC and OBVIOUS.
+Generate a cohesive 3x3 grid simulating photographs taken with 9 DIFFERENT FOCAL LENGTHS.
+Each panel must show DRAMATICALLY DIFFERENT visual characteristics.

 Each panel MUST include a visible TEXT LABEL indicating the focal length.

 STRICT RULES:
-- DO NOT invent or add ANY new elements not present in the original image.
-- DO NOT change poses, clothing, or subject identity.
+- DO NOT change subject identity, poses, or clothing.
-- The subject STAYS THE SAME SIZE in every panel — only the background and distortion change.
-- Each panel must look CLEARLY DIFFERENT from the others.
+- Each panel must be VISUALLY DISTINCT from the others.
+- Focus on: amount of background visible, depth of field/bokeh, and perspective.

-ROW 1 — FISHEYE AND ULTRA WIDE (extreme distortion, huge background):
+ROW 1 — WIDE ANGLE LENSES:

-1. (8mm Fisheye) CIRCULAR FISHEYE EFFECT:
+1. (8mm Fisheye):
-   - Visible circular/barrel distortion warping the ENTIRE frame
-   - Straight lines appear CURVED like a sphere
-   - Subject's face appears BULGING if close to camera
-   - You can see almost 180° of the environment
-   - The background wraps around the edges
+   - CIRCULAR VIGNETTE framing the image
-   - Everything at the edges is stretched and curved
+   - Strong BARREL DISTORTION — edges curve inward
+   - EVERYTHING in focus (deep depth of field)
+   - Show MAXIMUM background — entire environment visible
+   - Exaggerated sense of space and distance

-2. (14mm Ultra Wide) STRONG RECTILINEAR DISTORTION:
+2. (14mm Ultra Wide):
-   - Very wide field of view showing MASSIVE amount of background
+   - VERY WIDE field of view
-   - Objects near camera edges appear STRETCHED horizontally
-   - Strong sense of DEPTH — background looks very FAR away
-   - Subject's proportions slightly exaggerated (bigger nose if facing camera)
-   - Interior of car should show MUCH more — seats, windows, ceiling all visible
+   - Show MUCH MORE of the car interior — ceiling, doors, windows, seats all visible
+   - Deep focus — background SHARP and clear
+   - Subject appears smaller in frame with lots of environment
+   - Stretched perspective at edges

-3. (24mm Wide) MODERATE WIDE ANGLE:
+3. (24mm Wide):
+   - Wide environmental shot
-   - Still shows more background than normal
+   - MORE background visible than normal
-   - Slight stretching at frame edges
-   - Background appears DISTANT
+   - Everything relatively in focus
+   - Natural but expansive feeling
-   - Good environmental context
+   - Good context of location
-   - Some perspective exaggeration on close objects

-ROW 2 — NORMAL RANGE (natural to slight compression):
+ROW 2 — NORMAL TO PORTRAIT:

-4. (50mm Standard) NEUTRAL BASELINE:
+4. (50mm Standard):
-   - NO distortion — this is how human eye sees
+   - NEUTRAL reference — normal human vision
+   - Moderate background visible
+   - Moderate depth of field
    - Natural proportions
-   - Normal background distance
-   - Reference point for comparison
+   - Balanced framing

-5. (85mm Portrait) SLIGHT COMPRESSION BEGINS:
+5. (85mm Portrait):
+   - LESS background visible
-   - Background starts to appear CLOSER
+   - Background starts to get SOFT/BLURRY (shallow DOF begins)
-   - Facial features FLATTENED slightly (flattering)
-   - Less background visible than 50mm
-   - Subject more isolated from environment
+   - Subject more prominent
-   - Classic portrait look
+   - Flattering perspective
+   - Some bokeh on background

-6. (135mm Telephoto) NOTICEABLE COMPRESSION:
+6. (135mm Telephoto):
-   - Background clearly COMPRESSED — appears closer to subject
-   - Subject appears more 2D/flat
+   - Subject FILLS more of the frame
+   - Background is BLURRY (obvious bokeh)
    - Much less environment visible
+   - Compressed, flatter look
    - Strong subject isolation

-ROW 3 — EXTREME TELEPHOTO (maximum compression, flat backgrounds):
+ROW 3 — EXTREME TELEPHOTO:

-7. (200mm Tele) STRONG COMPRESSION:
+7. (200mm Tele):
-   - Background appears to be RIGHT BEHIND subject
-   - Objects far away appear LARGE and close
-   - Very flat, almost no depth perception
+   - Subject very prominent in frame
+   - Background is VERY BLURRY — strong bokeh
+   - Minimal environment visible
+   - Flat, compressed perspective
-   - Subject and background seem on same plane
+   - Subject isolated from background

-8. (400mm Super Tele) EXTREME COMPRESSION:
+8. (400mm Super Tele):
-   - Background COMPLETELY FLATTENED against subject
+   - TIGHT framing on subject
-   - Distant objects appear SAME SIZE as nearby ones
-   - No sense of depth at all
-   - Surveillance/paparazzi look
+   - Background is EXTREMELY BLURRY — creamy bokeh
+   - Almost no environment visible
+   - Very flat/2D appearance
-   - Only subject visible, environment compressed into flat wall
+   - Maximum subject isolation

-9. (600mm Ultra Tele) MAXIMUM COMPRESSION:
+9. (600mm Ultra Tele):
+   - VERY TIGHT crop on faces
-   - Background is a FLAT WALL directly behind subject
+   - Background is COMPLETELY BLURRED — smooth bokeh wall
-   - All depth eliminated
+   - No environment context at all
+   - Extremely flat perspective
-   - Extreme isolation
+   - Paparazzi/surveillance aesthetic
-   - Distant buildings/objects appear GIANT and pressed against subject
-   - Like looking through a telescope

-THE KEY DIFFERENCES THAT MUST BE VISIBLE:
+KEY VISUAL CHANGES THAT MUST BE OBVIOUS:
-- 8mm: Curved distortion, spherical warping, 180° view
-- 14mm-24mm: Wide view, stretched edges, distant background
-- 50mm: Normal, no distortion
-- 135mm-200mm: Background getting closer, flatter image
-- 400mm-600mm: Background is flat wall, no depth, extreme compression

-If the 9 panels look similar, YOU HAVE FAILED.
-Each must be dramatically different.
+WIDE (8-24mm):
+→ SHARP background (everything in focus)
+→ LOTS of environment visible
+→ Subject SMALLER in frame

+TELEPHOTO (200-600mm):
+→ BLURRY background (strong bokeh)
+→ MINIMAL environment visible
+→ Subject LARGER/tighter in frame

+The progression from 8mm to 600mm should show:
+- Background going from SHARP to COMPLETELY BLURRED
+- Environment going from MAXIMUM to NONE
+- Framing going from WIDE to VERY TIGHT
 </instruction>

-OUTPUT: A professional 3x3 grid with 9 DRAMATICALLY DIFFERENT optical effects.
-Wide shots MUST show curved distortion and vast backgrounds.
-Telephoto shots MUST show completely flat, compressed backgrounds where distant objects appear to touch the subject.
-The difference between 8mm and 600mm should be EXTREME and OBVIOUS.
+OUTPUT: A 3x3 grid where each panel is DRAMATICALLY DIFFERENT.
+Wide shots must show sharp backgrounds with lots of environment.
+Telephoto shots must show extremely blurry backgrounds with tight framing on the subject.
+The difference between panels must be OBVIOUS.
 ```